One of my quieter coworkers once said, “Abby, whenever I think about your childhood . . . I sort of picture Little House on the Prairie.”

 He wasn’t wrong, per se.
-In some ways I am an old-fashioned lady. . .Yes, I know my way around a kitchen, I could sew my own clothes if inclined, I love to cook, and I wear a petticoat semi-regularly under dresses.
-And sure, I would rather read a good book than watch Gossip Girl or Orange is the New Black.
-I will confess that my comfort food does usually involve busting out my sister-in-law’s tried and true chocolate chip cookie recipe, and I am aware that my obsession with yard-saling puts me into a consumer category co-inhabited only by tummy-pack-toters who probably learned how to bargain shop and “DIY” out of necessity during the Great Depression.
+In some ways I am an old-fashioned lady. . .Yes, I know my way around a kitchen, I could sew my own clothes if inclined, and I wear a petticoat semi-regularly under dresses.
+And sure, I usually prefer working on my latest water-colors to binge-watching the latest streaming drama.
+I will confess that my comfort food does usually involve busting out some hand-written recipes, and I am aware that my obsession with yard-sales puts me into a consumer category that I primarily share with people who learned how to bargain shop and “DIY” out of necessity during the Great Depression.
 I’ll even admit that I’ve churned my own butter once (or twice) and have owned several bonnets in my lifetime (though I haven’t worn one recently, just in case you were concerned). . . but Little House on the Prairie?

-That might be taking it just a little too far.
+That might be taking it just a smidge too far.
 Never once have I been in a real covered wagon and I would have to google prairie dogs to remember exactly what they look like.
 Frankly, if we’re talking about the TV-show Laura, I’m a little affronted.
 Our mothers had weird affinities for collared dresses, floral prints and braids. . . but, let’s face it, Laura was just awkward.